Spread the love

 It can be said that many of us may be enslaved or addicted to notoriety, fame, likes, narcissism, social media, wealth, sweets, and sinful activity.

 We often anecdotally hear of those certain people who have may sold their soul to the devil for worldly acclaim.
-It perhaps happen more than we realize.
+This perhaps happen more than we realize.

-Sanctuary city madness: we are constantly seeing protesters (citizens, politicians, and politicians) obstructing ICE’s effort to remove illegals and criminals from these cities.
+Sanctuary city madness: we are constantly seeing protesters (citizens, politicians, and politicians) obstructing ICE’s efforts to remove illegals and criminals from these cities.
 They are protesting against removing criminals from the cities.

 “It is the part of a wise man to resist pleasures, but of a foolish man to be a slave to them.”
 Epictetus